 Once there, the primary tumors and any potential new growths are identified and then frozen.

-Far from being a new medical strategy for treating breast cancer, cryoablation has also become a good option for lung or prostate cancer.
+It’s not just a new medical strategy for treating breast cancer.
+Cryoablation has also become a good option for lung or prostate cancer.

 This surgery is more precise and increases the life expectancy of the patient.

-It’s a new perspective in the field of medicine that’s worth learning a little more about.
+It’s a new treatment in the field of medicine that’s worth learning a little more about.

 Cryoablation, when ice fights breast cancer

 We’ll start by clarifying something important.
 Cryoablation does not cure cancer.
 However, what you will see is the following:

 - Reduced impact of cancer treatment

 In addition to that, cryoablation does not prevent the patient from undergoing other, more aggressive treatments like chemotherapy or radiation either before or after.